realworldocaml/book/en/compiler-output-formats.md

 ## The type checking phase

+TODO: this section still needs a description of `-I` and how the compiler finds `cmi` files...

 After obtaining a valid parsed AST (with or without `camlp4`) the compiler must then check that the code obeys the rules of the static type system.
 Code that is syntactically correct but misuses values is rejected with an explanation of